dbt-labs/docs.getdbt.com/website/docs/docs/integrate/dbt-semantic-layer.md

 ### Considerations

-Here are some important considerations to know about during public preview:
+Some important considerations to know about during the public preview:

 - Support for Snowflake data platform only (_additional data platforms coming soon_)
 - Support for the deployment environment only (_development experience coming soon_)